sytabaresa/kingly/README.md

 bears some ressemblance with the Elm architecture, and also takes a clue from the free monads by separating an abstract representation of a computation (similar to a DSL) from its interpretation.

+ The current implementation implements the statechart as an operator on streams, i.e. a function which takes a stream and returns a stream.
+That operator takes an input stream of intents/events, and returns a stream of updated models.
+ This design allows to decouple the statechart from the environment where it will be used.
+Here the updated models are directly plugged to the rendering engine but they could be used for other purposes without loss of generality.

-In summary we seek to further the MVI functional breakdown `view(model(intent))` by decomposing the model into a statechart  `view(statechart(intent, initial_model, states, actions, predicates, transitions))`.
+In summary we seek to further the MVI functional breakdown `view(model(intent))` by decomposing the model into a statechart  `view(statechart(initial_model, states, actions, predicates, transitions)(intent))`.
 We hope by surfacing the extra parameters to get additional benefits:

 * safety : transitions can only happen as specified in the charts, i.e. no action will be executed in the wrong state of the model.
-This should allow to eliminate a significant class of bugs.
+This should allow to eliminate a hopefully large class of bugs.
-* the program should be easier to reason about as its key flows are made explicit
+* the program should be easier to reason about as its control flows is made explicit
-* better testability (in principle) as one can test the program flow separately from the actions
+* better testability as one can test the control flow separately from the actions/effects
 * better maintainability : the design is entirely communicated by the statechart whose visual form can be automatically computed.
 That visual aid can serve as a documentation of the design and constitutes a simpler/faster entry into the program semantics.